 Produce options include carrots, sweet potato, winter squash, summer squash, yellow/orange sweet peppers, mango, papaya, banana, pineapple, and citrus.

 Create a yellow-orange antioxidant mash to add to processed dog food.
 This recipe includes multiple yellow-orange vegetables and fruit in one blend!

 Green fruits and vegetables are rich in lutein, isothiocyanates, and isoflavones.
 Dark leafy greens such as kale contain over 50 phytonutrients, including kaempferol and quercetin.
 Kaempferol is an antioxidant shown to protect the body against cancer-promoting free radicals and quercetin is an antioxidant flavonoid also shown to protect the body against free radicals.

 Produce options include kale, spinach, chard, asparagus, broccoli, snap beans, zucchini, avocado, bok choy, cucumber, honeydew melon, kiwi, and lime.

 Free Green Antioxidant Mash Recipe

 Create a green antioxidant mash to add to processed dog food.
-This recipe includes broccoli, kale, green cabbage, zucchini, cucumber, asparagus, lime, wheatgrass powder, and coconut water.
+This recipe includes multiple green vegetables and fruits combined in one blend!

 Create A Weekly Fresh Food Schedule

 Fresh food can be added to processed dog food daily, every other day, or less if desired.
 It is recommended to rotate ingredients as frequently as possible to encourage the dog(s) to remain interested in the ingredients being fed (sometimes being fed the same thing every day gets boring!).
-Below are some examples of fresh food combinations that can be used to add to processed food:
+Below are some examples of fresh food combinations that can be added to processed food: